JingweiSong/JingweiSong.github.io/_pages/about.md

 News
 ======
-[Aug 2023] One paper accepted by IEEE Robotics and Automation Letters.
+[Dec 2023] One paper accepted by IEEE Robotics and Automation Letters.
+One paper accepted by International Journal of Computer Assisted Radiology and Surgery.
 [Oct 2022] The long paper 'BDIS: Bayesian Dense Inverse Searching Method for Real-Time Stereo Surgical Image Matching' is published by IEEE Transactions on Robotics.
 It brief paper 'Bayesian Dense Inverse Searching Algorithm for Real-Time Stereo Matching in Minimally Invasive Surgery' is published by MICCAI (International Conference on Medical Image Computing and Computer-Assisted Intervention, 2022)
 [July 2022] I serve as a senior software engineer in United Imaging Research Institute of Intelligent Imaging, Beijing 100144, China
 [May 2022] 1 paper accepted by IEEE Robotics and Automation Letters and 1 paper accepted by ICRA2022.